redis/redis-doc/topics/performance-on-cpu.md

 Many modern processors contain a performance monitoring unit (PMU) exposing Performance Monitoring Counters (PMCs).
 PMCs are crucial for understanding CPU behavior, including memory I/O, stall cycles, and cache misses, and provide low-level CPU performance statistics that aren't available anywhere else.

-The design and functionality of a PMU is CPU-specific and you should assess you your CPU supported counters and features by using `perf list`.
+The design and functionality of a PMU is CPU-specific and you should assess your CPU supported counters and features by using `perf list`.

 To calculate the number of instructions per cycle, the number of micro ops executed, the number of cycles during which no micro ops were dispatched,  the number stalled cycles on memory, including a per memory type stalls, for the duration of 60s, specifically for redis process: